 What Causes Pain Around the Ribs and Back Symptoms?
-How Can This be Treated?

-First, let’s define what we mean by pain around the ribs and back symptoms.
-Basically, the pain wraps around the back of the rib, generally at least to the side and at times all the way to the front.
-There is also upper back pain that often accompanies this pain.
-The pain also is usually made worse with movement or just feels like something is “out of place” and needs to be popped back in place.
+First, let’s define what we mean by pain around the ribs and back.
+Basically, the pain wraps around the back of the rib — generally at least to the side and at times all the way to the front.
+There is also upper-back pain that often accompanies this pain.
+Movement usually leads to intense pain or makes it feel like something is “out of place” and needs to be popped back in place.
 Sometimes specific motions or activities will make this better or worse.

 Understanding the Thoracic Spine

 The thoracic spine is between the neck (cervical) and the low back (lumbar).
 Its bones (vertebrae) are numbered 1-12 and the abbreviation ‘T” is used for “thoracic.”
 Hence, “T6” means the sixth thoracic vertebra (1).

 What’s unique is that the ribs attach here to the thoracic vertebrae.
 These two structures both constrain and define which movements are possible by the other.
 And because they’re connected, what happens in one is often felt in the other.
 In addition, the thoracic vertebrae act as pivot points for the ribs as you breathe in and out.
 This is often why patients experience pain when taking a deep breath.